Scientific Name

 Origin

-This species is native to the United States and Mexico.
-It occurs on rocky slopes of semi-desert grasslands and oak woodlands in southern Arizona and northeastern Sonora at elevations from 3,000 to 5,000 feet (900 to 1,520 m).
+Agave parviflora is native to the United States and Mexico.
+It grows on rocky slopes of semi-desert grasslands and oak woodlands in southern Arizona and northeastern Sonora at elevations that range from 3,000 to 5,000 feet (900 to 1,520 m).

 Description

-Agave parviflora is a small succulent that forms a rosette of dark green leaves with a waxy coating and striking white markings on both surfaces and margins with stiff white curly hairs.
-The rosette grows up to 10 inches (25 cm) tall and 8 inches (20 cm) in diameter.
-The thick fleshy leaves are up to 8 inches (20 cm) long and 0.8 inches (2 cm) wide.
+Agave parviflora is a small succulent that forms a rosette of dark green leaves with a waxy coating, striking white markings on both surfaces, and margins with stiff white curly hairs.
+The rosette can reach up to 10 inches (25 cm) in height and 8 inches (20 cm) in diameter.
+The thick, fleshy leaves can grow up to 8 inches (20 cm) long and 0.8 inches (2 cm) wide.

-The mature rosette, 10 to 15 years of age, sends up an up to 7 feet (2.1 m) tall spike-like stalk with tubular, pale yellow or cream-colored flowers.
+The mature rosette, 10 to 15 years old, sends up a spike-like stalk with tubular, pale yellow or cream-colored flowers.
+The flower stalk can grow up to 7 feet (2.1 m) tall.
 The flowers appear in groups of 1 to 4, usually in spring.
 After blooming, the rosette dies.

 Hardiness